NederlandsMD/HW9_SQLAlchemy/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+After completing initial analysis, design a Flask API based on the queries that developed.

 * Use FLASK to create your routes.